cata-11/hr-app/README.md

 -- ListComponent named *ListItems.vue* has a child component *ListItem.vue* and renders it for every item passed to *ListItems.vue* from main views.
 Every *ListItem.vue* has 2 buttons (styled through *BaseButton.vue*) one for editing and another one for deleting an item.
 The "Edit" button opens the same FormComponent which is populated with item data.

 ## Backend architecture
 Server side is composed of middlewares for employees, teams, roles, users and another one for error handling.
 Each middleware has routes made with Express Router.
 Employees, teams and roles middlewares have all the same structure that consists of 4 routes that GET/POST/PUT/DELETE requests.
-Afferent controllers have functions for creating/deleting/editing an item and getting all items from database.
+Afferent controllers have functions for creating/deleting/editing an item and getting items from database.

-**Authorization**
+**Authentication**
 Users middleware has two routes, one for signup and another one for login.
 Passwords are hashed with *bcrypt*.
 User login data is transfered to the frontend using *jsonwebtoken* which is used afterwards for detecting user status to authorize editing/adding/deleting items.

 ## Database architecture